 In her current role as a Senior Statistics Analyst, Murorunkwere handles RRA’s big data files employing R programming language to analyze trends and patterns of the data.

 Murorunkwere was initially offered a six-month internship at RRA and her performance impressed the management that they offered her a permanent role and bigger responsibilities including compiling data for the Tax Administration Diagnostic Assessment Tool-Trust Fund (TADAT-TF).

 The Republic of Rwanda is a member of the TADAT-TF which was launched in December 2013 by the International Monetary Fund (IMF) together with other development partners to strengthen the ability of tax systems to mobilize domestic revenues.

 Murorunkwere is responsible for compiling data for TADAT-TF assessment.
 The accuracy, relevance and completeness of the data compilation is key to ensuring Rwanda’s compliance with the TADAT-FT process.

 As a result of Murorunkwere’s performance, RRA is increasingly looking to AIMS graduates to fill the personnel gaps that exist at the institution.

 Giving back to society

-Murorunkwere is currently pursuing her doctoral studies in data science research that she is undertaking in parallel with her work at the AIMS-Rwanda centre.
+Murorunkwere, a former Mastercard Foundation scholar at AIMS is currently pursuing her doctoral studies in data science research that she is undertaking in parallel with her work at the Rwanda Revenue Authority.

 Outside her work and studies, Murorunkwere enjoys sharing her knowledge and experience with young people to encourage them to follow her path.